greezyzilla/node-epos-agent/README.md

 - Print text to thermal printers
 - Print barcodes with customizable options
+- Batch printing for multiple items in a single job
+- Print queue management system
+- Print job logs and history
 - Select and manage printer devices
 - Simple web UI for interacting with the service
 - Real-time server and printer status monitoring